zhao201730685110/ICp-banking-microservices/README.md

 ## Part 2 -  Deploy the docker image to IBM Cloud private

 Jenkins is an open source automation server.
 It helps automate the non-human part of the software development process with continuous integration, and facilitates technical aspects of continuous delivery.
-It supports version control tools, including Git, and can execute shell scripts.
-In this Code Pattern, Jenkins has been setup in the ICp Worker Node on Linux on Z. It is used to automatically build a docker image from a GitHub repository to comply with a DevOps approach.
-After the build process, Jenkins deploys the Docker image to the Docker repository of ICp Worker Node based on Linux on Z.
+It supports version control system, including Git, and can execute shell scripts.
+In this Code Pattern, Jenkins has been set up in the ICp Worker Node on Linux on Z. It is used to automatically build a Docker image from a GitHub repository with a DevOps approach.
+Then, Jenkins deploys the Docker image to the Docker repository of the ICp Worker Node based on Linux on Z.

 1. Connect to [Jenkins](http://148.100.92.185:8080/job/docker-build-icp/build?delay=0sec).